Reclaim is now part of Dropbox, driving the future of productivity at work together

 Productivity tips, calendar hacks, & product updates from the Reclaim team.

-You know what they say – early bird gets the worm!
-But rising earlier is just one tip for a successful start to the day.
-Having an effective morning routine reduces stress, boosts productivity, improves drive and motivation, and can make you a more positive and successful person.
+You know what they say – the early bird gets the worm!
+But a successful morning is about more than just rising early.
+A well-crafted morning routine can reduce your stress, boost your productivity, ignite motivation, and help you feel more upbeat about your upcoming day.
 In fact, one study showed that people who are consistent with morning habits earn roughly $12,500 more/year on average than those who don’t stick to a morning routine.

-First things first, what is a morning routine?
-A morning routine is a set of habits and motions that you do when you first wake up and prepare for your day.
-For 43% of Americans, drinking coffee is the most crucial part of their morning routine, followed by exercise (32%), and taking a shower (26%).
+So what is a morning routine?
+A morning routine is the set of habits and motions you do when after waking up to prepare for the day ahead.
+For 43% of Americans, drinking coffee is the most important part of their morning routine, followed by exercise (32%), and taking a shower (26%).

-It makes sense that the way you start your morning sets the tone for your day.
-But the benefits of a morning routine are also backed by scientific research.
+The way you start your morning routine sets the tone for your day – and the benefits of a morning routine are also backed by scientific research.

 • Feel more prepared for your day with a positive mindset and better focus.